 “Have item specs, sizes, etc. readily available for shoppers, as well as a tape measure handy for measuring any furniture pieces,” advises 5miles’ Eric Kuhns.
 “Also, offer prospective buyers a chance to test out items—e.g. opening an umbrella to make sure it works, plugging in a curling iron to show that it heats up, or starting up that lawn mower you have for sale.”

-One caveat: Don’t hover—no one likes to be followed around, whether it’s at a clothing boutique or a yard sale.
-Be friendly, say hello, and offer help when asked, but otherwise let your customers meander at leisure.
+One caveat: Don’t be too friendly or hover—no one likes to be followed around, whether it’s at a clothing boutique or a yard sale.
+Be cordial, say hello, and offer help when asked, but otherwise let your customers meander at leisure.

 “Start cutting prices about an hour before your sale ends,” adds The Krazy Coupon Lady.
 “A great way to do this is to sell everything 50% off the marked price.
 Make sure you make a sign for this so it’s obvious to the shoppers.”